Gunnika/Reddit-Flair-Detector/README.md

 0. [Building a Flask Application](#building-a-flask-application)
 0. [Deploying as a Web Service](#deploying-as-a-web-service)

+The whole process is nicely explained with code in this [Jupyter Notebook](https://github.com/Gunnika/Reddit-Flair-Detector/blob/master/Jupyter%20Notebooks/Reddit%20Flair%20Detector.ipynb).

 ### Data Acquisition
 [PRAW: The Python Reddit API Wrapper](https://praw.readthedocs.io/en/latest/) was used for extracting data.
 There are a number of Reddit datasets available on Bigquery and Kaggle as well.
 For the purpose of creating my own dataset instead of the readily available alternatives, I went ahead with PRAW.